Dear Members,

 Prevention and prohibition of sexual harassment

-Place (Prevention, Prohibition and Redressal) Act, 2013.
-A copy of the same is
+Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the same is

-available on the website of your Company at
+available on the Company's website at www.aurolabs.com.
+All employees (permanent,

 Health, Safety & Environment